pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/03_Data_Target/README.md

 ### Image Gallery Appender
 This allows a single image to be added to an image gallery field.
 The transformations should Load/Import an Asset (expecting an Image Asset) and then transform "As Gallery".

+### Property
+This allows setting a text property on a Data Object.